Casamance conflict: 1990s

 The Senegalese military relocated thousands of soldiers from the northern provinces to Casamance in 1995 in an attempt to finally crush the uprising.
 The northern soldiers often mistreated the local population and did not differentiate between those who supported the rebels and government loyalists.
 By this time, the rebels had established bases in Guinea-Bissau, reportedly being supplied with arms by Bissau-Guinean military commander Ansumane Mané.
 Mané's alleged support for the separatists was one factor which led to the Guinea-Bissau Civil War that erupted in 1998.
 When Senegal decided to send its military into Guinea-Bissau to fight for the local government against Mané's forces, the latter and the MFDC formed a full alliance.
 The two rebel movements started to fight side by side in both Senegal as well as Guinea-Bissau.
 Although the Senegal-supported government of Guinea-Bissau collapsed, the following MFDC-sympathetic regime was also overthrown in May 1999.
 Meanwhile, tensions within the MFDC resulted in rebel leader Salif Sadio killing 30 of his rivals; however, one of his main opponents among the insurgents, Caesar Badiatte, survived an assassination attempt.

-In an renewed offensive against the separatists between April and June 1999, the Senegalese military shelled Casamance's de facto capital Ziguinchor for the first time, causing numerous civilian casualties and the displacement of 20,000 people along the Senegal–Guinea-Bissau border.
+In a renewed offensive against the separatists between April and June 1999, the Senegalese military shelled Casamance's de facto capital Ziguinchor for the first time, causing numerous civilian casualties and the displacement of 20,000 people along the Senegal–Guinea-Bissau border.
 From then on, fighting mostly took place in the eastern Kolda Region.
 Another attempt at peace talks started in December 1999, with Senegalese and MFDC representatives meeting in Banjul.
 Both sides agreed to a ceasefire.
 By the end of the 1990s, the MFDC had made little progress in both its diplomatic as well as militant attempts at furthering its cause.
 In addition, the party's reputation as a genuine separatist forces started to suffer, as it became evident that many MFDC commanders were less motivated by politics and more by money in their insurgency.
 Several would accept ceasefires with the Senegalese government as long as they received rewards by the authorities.